uclaacm/cs-student-orgs/orgs/software-teams.md

 ## [UCLA DevX](https://ucladevx.com/)

 Have you ever felt that all you were learning at UCLA was theory, with little opportunities to build out practical applications?
-DevX is a brand new program dedicated to solving that very problem!
+DevX is a program dedicated to solving that very problem!
 Build out real-world projects to help tackle pressing problems frustrating the UCLA community, grow your technical skills by pairing up with experienced students, and build a network that lasts beyond graduation.

 **Skills you will use/learn:**